 Along with our current CloudSat and CALIPSO Missions, 2014 will be an exciting year for NASA Missions and GLOBE!
 Here are four opportunities to take part in GLOBE Campaigns related to NASA Missions: Soil Moisture Active Passive Mission (SMAP), Global Precipitation Measurement (GPM), CloudSat and CALIPSO.

-The NASA Soil Moisture Active Passive or SMAP Mission is scheduled to launch in late 2014.
+The NASA Soil Moisture Active Passive or SMAP Mission is scheduled to launch in January 2015.
 Once in orbit and checked out, SMAP will provide measurements of soil moisture and freeze/thaw state.
 The SMAP Mission will produce daily maps of soil moisture with global coverage every three days.

 The SMAP team is looking for GLOBE Program students to take measurements at their schools after the satellite mission is launched.
 Once the satellite is launched, it will be several months until the satellite sends soil moisture data back to Earth.
 Once satellite data are available, students will be able to compare these remotely sensed data to the actual soil moisture data that they collect at their school locations.
 Schools will be able to see how frequently their location will be viewed by SMAP within its 1000-km wide swath every 8 days (SMAP is in an exact 8-day repeat orbit).
 To see when the satellite will pass over/near your school, you can use this SMAP Orbit Overpass Calculator Tool.